Tecumtum

-Chief Tecumtum (d.
-1864), was the chief of the Etch-ka-taw-wah band of Athabaskan Indians and a leader in the Rogue River Wars.
+Chief Tecumtum (died 1864), was the chief of the Etch-ka-taw-wah band of Athabaskan Indians and a leader in the Rogue River Wars.
 He signed three treaties with the United States between 1851 and 1854.

 Biography

 Tecumtum, whose name meant Elk-killer, was the chief of the Etch-ka-taw-wah Band of Athabaskan Indians who were the last to surrender in the Rogue River war in 1855–1856.
 He lived in Deer Creek in Illinois Valley.
 Prior to the Rogue River war, he signed three treaties with the US: the Treaty with the Rogue River in 1851, the Treaty with the Rogue River in 1853, and the Treaty with the Rogue River in 1854.
 The discovery of gold in this area led to high tensions between the white settlers and the native tribe.
 Tecumtum was one of the leaders of The Rogue River War and he and his soldiers were one of the last to surrender in summer 1856.
 Two years later, Tecumtum and his son were imprisoned in San Francisco for "allegedly plotting an uprising".
 In 1862, Tecumtum was released from prison thanks to an appeal from his daughters.
 Once he was out of jail, he moved back to Oregon to live on the Grand Ronde Reservation.
 He died of old age on June 6, 1864, at Fort Yamhill.